soikat27/arm-to-hack-translator/README.md

 ## Getting Started

-Follow these steps below to get the project running on your computer.
+Follow these steps below to get the project running on your computer:

 ### Prerequisites